Enigma987/Blackjack_Project/README.md

 # Blackjack_Project
- This is a card game Blackjack created with JavaScript
+ This is a card game Blackjack created with JavaScript and jQuery.